Welcome to the website of Lin Weich, novelist, photographer and blogger.

 Random Excerpts from Strength of an Eagle

-Maya anxiously scanned the cliff’s rugged silhouette outlined against the sky.
+1. Maya anxiously scanned the cliff’s rugged silhouette outlined against the sky.
 She thought she saw one, maybe two heads peering over, then nothing.
 She couldn’t be sure.
 Carefully inching over towards a thicker mass of kelp, she bobbed in the wave action.
-Her clumsy, water sandals dragged at her feet, but she couldn’t risk kicking the Tevas off, as she might need them later.
+Her clumsy, water sandals dragged at her feet.
+She couldn’t risk kicking the Tevas off, as she might need them later.
 The kelp churned in the surf.
 Salty water splashed over her, stinging her eyes.
 Cold water numbed her hands and feet causing her breath to come in short, hard gasps.
-A band of hot searing pain wrapped itself around her temples
+A band of hot searing pain wrapped itself around her temples.

-Everyone crossed over the deck and stood leaning over the railing.
+2. Everyone crossed over the deck and stood leaning over the railing.
 Hundreds of moon jellies were floating on the current past the boat.
-The transparent white globes undulated as they glided past, their internal organs glowing eerily as their mantles pulsed.
+The transparent white globes undulated as they glided past with their internal organs glowing eerily as their mantles pulsed.
 A steady stream of the delicate creatures passed silently by; dancing to unheard music in the moonlight.

 “Christ John, what did you do?”